 I write quite a bit about how to design for yourself, and what sorts of challenges and obstacles you can expect to encounter.
 I believe it’s possible for a driven, dedicated person to renovate for themselves, and to essentially go the DIY route.
 If you are able to put in the time to research, design, source, order, receive, hire, vet, project manage, and so on, then this could be you.
 If you can learn quickly, adapt and stay the course, there’s no reason you can’t accomplish great things.

-That being said, as is so often the case, there are those you can hire who have done this many times before and can anticipate things before they occur, streamline certain processes, have access to insider knowledge, and who can bring new concepts to the table that you may not discover on your own.
+That being said, as is so often the case, you can hire an interior designer who has done this many times before and can anticipate things before they occur, streamline certain processes, have access to insider knowledge, and who can bring new concepts to the table that you may not discover on your own.
 Today I’ll talk about what it means to hire an interior designer, and why you might choose to hire someone to do the heavy lifting for you.

 It’s possible you want to make a change in your home, but are not sure where to start.
 With so much going on in life, not everyone wants to switch gears and learn to think like an interior designer.
 Maybe your goal is to rectify a problem that currently exists, like the space feels awkward, or lacks natural light.
 Perhaps the previous owner’s tastes are wildly different from your own and you really dislike what you inherited from them.
 Or maybe you simply don’t know how to bring it all together.